-Diane provides academic advising, advice and counsel to students.
-She develops resources, and implements programming designed to help equip students with the skills required for academic and professional success.
+As assistant director of academic programs, Diane Fears advises students on academic planning, degree requirements, and other education opportunities.
+She develops resources and implements programming designed to equip students with the skills they need for academic and professional success.

-Diane is building the Law School’s Professional Identity Formation and Professionalism programs to help students understand the core values of the legal profession, explore their own core values, develop their ethical awareness, and nurture their intellectual curiosity.
-In addition, she provides academic support and helps students design academic success plans.
+Diane is building professional identity formation and professionalism programs to help students understand the core values of the legal profession, explore their own core values, develop ethical awareness, and nurture intellectual curiosity.